r-lib/Rapp/README.md

 line applications in R.

-It is an alternative front end to R, a drop-in replacement for `Rscript` that does automatic handling of command line arguments.
-It converts a simple R script into a command line application with a rich and robust support for command line arguments.
+It is an alternative front end to R, a drop-in replacement for `Rscript` that parses command line arguments automatically.
+The goal is to make it easy to build a polished CLI application from a simple R script.

-It aims to provides a seamless transition from interactive repl-driven development at the R console to non-interactive execution at the command line.

 Here is a simple example Rapp: